zorenleolumosbog/archintel-article-dashboard-in-laravel-vue/README.md

 ## Requirements
-Git is required
+Git is required to clone this repo or just down directly the zip file

-XAMPP is required
+XAMPP is required to install PHP and MySQL

-Composer is required
+Composer is required to install Laravel dependencies

-Nodejs is required
+Nodejs is required to run the vuejs

 #### Run this command to your terminal to clone the repo
 ```